 “We have evidence now that if this is done properly it can provide a barrier… for potentially infectious droplets.”

-- If you have COVID-19 or symptoms suggestive of the coronavirus, or you are caring for someone who is infected, wear a medical grade face mask.
+- If you have COVID-19 or coronavirus, or you're caring for someone who is infected, wear a medical grade face mask.

-- If you are not sick but are working, living or traveling in areas where there is active transmission and you can’t maintain social distancing, wear a fabric face mask UNLESS you are aged 60 or over or have an underlying health condition - in those cases, wear a medical grade face mask.
+- If you are not sick but are working, living or traveling in areas where there is active transmission, wear a fabric face mask UNLESS you are aged 60+ or have an underlying health condition - in those cases, wear a medical mask.

 Face masks alone will not protect you from COVID-19